On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness

-Given a spacetime $(\cT,g)$ where $S$ is embedded as an initial surface, let $g_S$ denote the induced Riemannian metric on the initial surface $S\subset (\cT,g)$. {So $g_S$ generates a map $E_{g_S}:U\to S_0$ as in the above.
-We will choose a neighborhood $\cU$ of $\cC\cap\cT$ so that} $E_{g_S}$ is well defined on $S\cap\cU$ and set it as the initial value for $\phi_g$, i.e. $\phi_g|_S=E_{g_S}$, and in addition require \be (\phi_g)_*(N_g) = T_{g_R}\ \ \mbox{ on }S\cap\cU. \ee In the above $N_g$, at the corner, is the future pointing unit timelike normal to the hypersurface $\Si$ in the ambient manifold $\cC$ with respect to the metric $g_\cC$ induced by $g$; and $N_g$ is extended parallelly along the flow of $n_{g_S}$ to be defined on $S\cap\cU$; $T_{g_R}$ denotes the future pointing unit normal vector to the initial surface $S_0\subset (M_0,g_R)$.
+Given an ST neighborhood $(\cT,g)$, let $g_S$ denote the induced Riemannian metric on the initial surface $S\subset (\cT,g)$. {So $g_S$ generates a map $E_{g_S}$ as in the above.
+We will choose an ST-corner neighborhood $\cU$ in $\cT$ so that} $E_{g_S}$ is well defined on $S\cap\cU$ and set it as the initial value for $\phi_g$, i.e. $\phi_g|_S=E_{g_S}$, and in addition we prescribe the 1-jet of $\phi_g$ by requiring \be (\phi_g)_*(N_g) = T_{g_R}\ \ \mbox{ on }S\cap\cU. \ee Recall that the boundary $\cC\cap\cT$ is timelike in $(\cT, g)$, so the induced metric $g_\cC$ is Lorentzian.
+Let $N_g$ be the future pointing unit timelike normal to the corner $\Si$ with respect to the ambient Lorentzian space $(\cC\cap\cT, g_\cC)$.
+Then we extend $N_g$ to be defined on $S\cap \cU$ by parallel translation along the flow of $n_{g_S}$.
+In the target spacetime, let $T_{g_R}$ denote the future pointing unit normal vector to the initial surface $S_0\subset (M_0,g_R)$.
 For convenience, here and in the following, we assume that $S_0$ is perpendicular to $\cC_0$ in $(M_0,g_R)$ along the corner $\Si_0$, so $T_{g_R}$ is tangent to the boundary surface $\cC_0$ along $\Si_0$.
 These provide the initial data for $\phi_g$.

 Next we turn to the boundary conditions for \eqref{wave_map}.
 We first require that $\phi_g$ maps the boundary $\cC\cap\cU$ into $\cC_0$, i.e.~$r_0\circ\phi_g=0$ on $\cC\cap\cU$.
 Let $\Si_\tau$ be the level set $\Si_\tau = \{p\in\cC_0: t_0(p) = \tau\}$ in $\cC_0$.
 It naturally gives rise to the level set $\phi_g^{-1}(\Si_\tau)$ in $\cC\cap \cU$.
 Define $T_g^c$ on $\cC\cap\cU$ as the future pointing timelike unit normal vector to every level set $\phi_g^{-1}(\Si_\tau)$ in $\cC\cap\cU$ with respect to the induced metric $g_\cC$, and let $\nu_g$ be the outward unit normal vector to the boundary $(\cC\cap\cU)\subset (\cU,g)$.
 Then we impose the condition